AlexandreWANG915/myresume/README.md

-# Resume
+# CV

-This is the resume of Ziqing Wang.
+This is the CV of Ziqing Wang.